-- Permission was granted in 2005 to produce 400,000 bottles of "bone strengthening wine" (which sounds similar to "tiger bone wine" in Chinese).
+- A report to the 65th Standing Committee stated that the two largest captive tiger facilities in China were granted permission to manufacture bone wine from lion bone (Nowell & Pervushina, 2014).
+Lion products have been observed for sale in China: - Permission was granted in 2005 to produce 400,000 bottles of "bone strengthening wine" (which sounds similar to "tiger bone wine" in Chinese).
 The wine was packaged in tiger-shaped bottles and sold by the Xiongsen Wine Producing Ltd. Company for aphrodisiac qualities in addition to rheumatic curative potential and sold in gift shops in cities and airports.
 Panthera leo was listed on the label (rather than using the word "lion") and the assumption is that most consumers would not know that Panthera leo was the scientific name for lion.
 This led to concerns that either consumers may believe they are buying genuine tiger bone wine or that in fact the wine does contain tiger and is mislabelled (Nowell and Xu 2007, EIA, 2017). - The CITES Secretariat visited the Guilin Xiongsen Tigers and Bears Mountain Village in 2007, a large facility housing tigers, bears and lions that was registered to engage in breeding, research and public performance (CITES, 2007).
-This facility is apparently the source of the lion bone wine mentioned above, and the wine is sold in the shop for CNY480-1,200 (USD62-15522) depending on length of fermentation.
-Lion meat wine was also available for sale at a lower price (CNY150 (USD19)).
-When asked why the wine was sold in a tiger-shaped bottle, the owner replied that the product was intended to be a substitute for tiger bone wine.
-The CITES Secretariat observed the bone strengthening wine for sale in the hotel it stayed in and were told by the sales assistant that it contained tiger bone (not lion).
-The sale of wine in a hotel used by international tourists suggests some of the wine may be exported from China, though China do not appear to have reported such trade in their annual reports if it does occur.
-TRAFFIC observed the bone wine still available for sale in 2017 and offers for sale online can be observed23.
-The online adverts display images of wine in tiger-shaped bottles and there is no mention of lion bone in the advert text (although it is listed as an ingredient displayed in one of the pictures) indicating the traders are not selling it based on its lion content. - An online survey for this study conducted found a variety of claw and teeth products for sale online in China, including individual teeth/claws and jewellery such as a lion teeth necklace described to also contain rose-gold and diamonds (CNY16,800 (USD2,73524)) (Table 7). - 16 towns/cities (Beijing, Tianjin, Zheng Zhou, Nanjing, Chengdu, Chongqing, Nanning, Dongxing, Pingxiang, Shijiazhuang, Tangshan, Dalian, Shenyang, Harbin, Hangzhou, Xi'an) were surveyed for this study and no lion parts were observed.
-Twelve tiger parts (bones, teeth, paws) were seen for sale.
+This facility is apparently the source of the lion bone wine mentioned above, and the wine was sold in the shop for CNY480-1,200 (USD62-155) depending on length of fermentation (lion meat wine was also available for sale at a lower price (CNY150 (USD19))).
+When asked why the wine was sold in a tiger-shaped bottle, the owner replied that the product was intended to be a substitute for tiger bone wine (CITES, 2007).
+During recent surveys, TRAFFIC observed the bone wine still available for sale in 2017 (price ranged from CNY320-1,380 (USD48-209)).
+The CITES Secretariat observed the bone strengthening wine for sale in the hotel it stayed in 2007 and were told by the sales assistant that it contained tiger bone (not lion).
+The sale of wine in a hotel used by international tourists suggests some of the wine may be exported from China, though China does not appear to have reported such trade in its annual reports if it does occur.
+China has reported that no exception is in place for exports of personal and household effects, and as such an export permit is still required for the movement of personal effects containing lion (CITES, 2018a).
+Offers for sale online can be observed^{#######}: the online adverts display images of wine in tiger-shaped bottles and there is no mention of lion bone in the advert text (although it is listed as an ingredient displayed in one of the pictures) indicating the traders are not selling it based on its lion content.

-22 Currency converted using rate on 07/04/2007 (last day of mission) using www.oanda.com
+^{} Currency converted using rate on 07/04/2007 (last day of mission) using www.oanda.com